Annual Contract Value (ACV): Definition, Formula, and Examples

 Signing on the dotted line screams big commitment for a buyer and good news for a seller.

-Annual contract value (ACV) is the average annual revenue generated from each customer contract, excluding any one-time fees.
-It's primarily utilized by software-as-a-service (SaaS) companies that offer solutions through annual or multi-year subscription plans.
+• What is it: Annual contract value (ACV) is the average annual revenue earned from a customer contract, excluding one-time fees.

 Annual contract value includes the value of all revenue from subscriptions normalized across one year.
 To calculate your ACV, take the total value of all of your contracts and divide that number by the total number of years in the contract.
 The ACV formula is as follows: